Electric logging trucks to be tested on Island - Campbell River Mirror

 The trucks themselves are going to be quite futuristic compared to a typical logging truck.
 For one thing, the driver will be sitting in the middle of the cab, “kind of like a rocket ship,” Iannidinardo said.

-Since they are new technology, the company will be testing them in various ways to make sure they are viable as an option moving forward.
+Since the trucks are new technology, the company will test them in various ways to ensure they’re viable as an option moving forward.

 “We’ve got lots to try out, especially with the mud and the rocks that are involved in forestry roads,” he said.
 “They’re going to look a little less shiny after the pilot.”